idansi98/App/README.md

 - Searching a chat out of existing chats

 Currently this app supports a wide range of window sizes, for example if the window is horizontally small - the contacts tab will disappear so the user can focus on the current chat without too many menus taking screen real estate.

+There exist a guest user for demo purposes that comes with some prebuilt chats:
+username: "Guest", password: "12345"

+Some more usernames that exist:
+- 1
+- 2
+- 3
+- 4
+- Idan
+- Ido
+- Alice

 ## Dependencies